ifesdjeen/ifesdjeen.github.com/articles/community_is_future.md

 for people somewhere on the Web, writing them emails about how much a fresh user group needs them.

+Finding people is quite easy these days: everyone has a GitHub profile and Twitter, or at least an email.
+People __like__ to be approached and asked about their experience, and usually like to share what they know.
+So just ping them whatever the way you can and **ask them for the help**.

 ## Topic selection

 It may happen that certain topics are underrepresented in certain areas.
-Although we should always keep in mind that in majority of times there's a possiblilty of finding a group of topics that includes the one you're interested in, personally.
-For example, if you like Natural Language Processing, try starting with Machine Learning / Data user group.
+Although we should always keep in mind that in majority of times there's a possiblilty of finding a group of topics that includes the one you're interested in personally.
+For example, if you like Natural Language Processing, try starting with Machine Learning / Data.
 Interested in Erlang?
 Maybe it makes sense to start with Functional Programming languages in general.

 This way you'll be able to attract more speakers and listeners.
 Whenever the group is large enough, it will moderate itself, and